|Robert Sasso, MD, FACOG |

 In August 2002 Cheryl took a position with Saginaw Cooperative Hospital in the Clinical Trail Department and Ages Senior Healthcare.
 In July 2003 Cheryl became the EMS Coordinator for Saginaw Valley Medical Control Authority under the auspices of Synergy Medical Education Alliance

-In 2010 Cheryl was hired as the AHA Education Coordinator in the Department of Simulations – Synapse at CMU Partners.
+In 2010 Cheryl was hired as the AHA Education Coordinator for the Covenant HealthCare Simulation Center.
 Cheryl Coordinates and instructs Basic Life Support, Pediatric Advanced Life Support, and Advanced Cardiovascular Life Support.
 Cheryl has made the AHA Course Program at CMU Partners highly successful and that has drawn students to our program from Northern Michigan and the Thumb area Hospitals, currently coordinating and instructing 450 – 600 students yearly.

-Cheryl goal is expand the AHA courses offered at CMU Partners, and become the leader in AHA training for the Great Lakes Region.
+Cheryl goal is expand the AHA courses offered at the Covenant HealthCare Simulation Center, and become the leader in AHA training for the Great Lakes Region.

 E-mail Michelle Claypool

 Shelley Claypool began her career with the CMU College of Medicine’s Covenant HealthCare Simulation Center lab team as a student worker from Central Michigan University and has held two positions at the Center since then.